oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 Requesting a template / starter document creates *no* obligation for the TC or the editor(s) that the work product will be completed.

 Both the template / starter document and a GitHub repo are requested using forms on the [TC Admin Requests](https://www.oasis-open.org/resources/tc-admin-requests) page.
-Any TC member may place the requests, but typically this will be handled by some one of the document editor(s), the SC co-chairs, or the TC Secretary.
+Any TC member may place the requests, but typically this will be handled by some one of: the document editor(s), the SC co-chairs, or the TC Secretary.
 Editors who are uncertain how to proceed should request assistance from the Secretary.
 Submitting a TC Admin request requires login with the submitter's OASIS Kavi credentials.
 The relevant forms on the TC Admin Requests page are:

 * Request a template / starter document (use the notes section of the request form to request Markdown-formatted starter document)